To schedule your COVID vaccine appointment or for more resources visituwhealth.org/covid

 Before your visit

 A list of questions and concerns.
 Write down your most important questions on our Preparing for Your Appointment Form (pdf).
-To help prepare your list, go to this Question Builder Tool created by the Agency for Healthcare Research and Quality (AHRQ).
+To help prepare your list, try the Question Builder Tool created by the Agency for Healthcare Research and Quality.

 Any home-monitoring information (for example, blood pressure or blood sugar readings).